Torksey: History

 During the 9th century, Torksey was part of the Anglo-Saxon Kingdom of Lindsey.
 In the late 860s, a Viking invasion force known to the English as the "Great Heathen Army" conquered eastern England.
 In 871–2, the Vikings established a winter camp in London, but returned to Northumbria soon afterwards, following a rebellion against their rule.

 During 872–3, the Great Heathen Army established its winter quarters at Torksey.
 The archaeological remains of the winter camp lie between the modern villages of Torksey and Marton east of the River Trent.
 Geophysical surveys and excavations revealed that the winter camp occupied a total area of roughly fifty-five hectares.
+A type of pottery, named Torksey ware was produced near Torksey from the late-9th century.

 Mark Blackburn was the first to conduct archaeological investigations of the site.
 A further project was developed from the 2011 investigations and was carried out between the British Museum in partnership with the University of York and with the support of the British Academy, Society of Antiquaries of London, and the Robert Kiln Trust.
 Archaeological data continues to be acquired via metal detecting and over one thousand items of Viking-Age metalwork have been discovered.

 The now Grade I listed 16th-century Torksey Castle was destroyed in August 1645 during the English Civil War; its remains are on the river side of the dike which separates it from dry land.